rjwats/esp8266-react/README.md

 * Configurable Access Point - Can be continuous or automatically enabled when WiFi connection fails
 * Network Time - Synchronization with NTP
 * MQTT - Connection to an MQTT broker for automation and monitoring
-* Remote Firmware Updates - Enable secured OTA updates
+* Remote Firmware Updates - Firmware replacement using OTA update or upload via UI
 * Security - Protected RESTful endpoints and a secured user interface

 Features may be [enabled or disabled](#selecting-features) as required at compile time.